the-rev-dev/rev-files/README.md

 # Overview
 > ⚠️ This package is in development and not yet ready for public consumption. ⚠️

-The `rev-files` package is a TypeScript library that aims to facilitate accessing file paths, parsing file content, and writing to files.
+The `rev-files` package is a TypeScript library to facilitate path navigation and file writing/parsing.

 ## Capabilities